the Bento growth platform

 Double opt-in ensures that when this happens those emails get captured but they don't actually get sent anything.

-For some email marketing providers, that's OK but for providers like MailChimp, Customer.io, and Klaviyo these may count as billable contacts which is not great for your wallet at all.
+For some email marketing providers, that's OK but for other providers these may count as billable contacts which is not great for your wallet at all.

-In Bento, we take a different approach and protect you by rendering our forms in a non-standard way using custom JavaScript we've written that has bot protection built right inside it (powered by CloudFlare).
+In Bento, we take a different approach to our competitors and spend a lot of time trying to protect you by rendering our forms in a non-standard way using custom JavaScript we've written that has bot protection built right inside it (powered by CloudFlare).

 This ensures that when those bots visit your site they may see the form but it functionally won't work for them.
 They'll ignore it and move to the next website.